wronghorsebatterystaple/Website-Flask/README.md

     - [backup-scripts/db_backup_config.sh](backup-scripts/db_backup_config.sh): set the variables referenced in `db_backup.sh`
 5. Navigate to [docker/](docker/) and run `deploy.sh` (or use a `systemd` service, for example [deployment/systemd_reference/flask-website.service](deployment/systemd_reference/flask-website.service))

-# Developer notes to compensate for possibly scuffed code
+# Developer notes to compensate for possibly scuffed coding practices

 ### IMPORTANT:
 - Always make sure [.gitignore](.gitignore) is up to date with the correct paths and items!
 If using automatic image backups to Git, always stop the service until all new files have been added appropraitely to [.gitignore](.gitignore) to avoid badly-timed auto-commits!